 Object names have been in use for a long time and certain national and international standards have been defined.
 In addition, different plants and companies have defined their own standards.
-These should, of course, be used as a base, which, with small changes and/or additions, will let you take full advantage of the possibilities offered by Compact Control Builder.
+These should, of course, be used as a base, which, with small changes and/or additions, will let you take full advantage of the possibilities offered by the 800xA system.